 - To enhance the online security of your portal, it is crucial to verify all new passwords against a comprehensive list of commonly compromised passwords.

-- Do not allow and support to use password "hints"
+- Do not allow and support to use password “hints”, as they give an important clue to the password of this account to skilled hackers.

 What is next?
 Password Strength!

-The above paragraph has shown the developments in password security.
-The digitization demanded more access protection and hence the most popular access method using password has spreaded worldwide.
+The above paragraph shows the developments in password security.
+The digitization demanded more access protection and hence the most popular access method using password has spread worldwide.
 At the same time, hackers - supported by continuous advancements in technology - have professionalized their methods to compromise user accounts.

 Consequently, state-of-the-art password security has moved from password length towards password complexity.
 Nowadays, both methods together combined with uniqueness and non-predictability as well as non-existence on a hacked password list are the new best practice.
-We at Engity simply call it "Password Strength" what today matters in password security.
+We at Engity simply call it “Password Strength” and believe that this is what matters in password security.
 While it may seem inconvenient at first, these measures greatly enhance our online security and protect our sensitive information.

 Despite the recent research findings, the vast majority of companies only uses some kind of password length criteria (often only 6 or 8 characters) in combination with a mixture of uppercase letters, lowercase letters, numbers, and special characters.
-Considering the risks of getting compromised this is not understandable and from a security standpoint not acceptable.
-It shows however, that most responsible managers are not aware that their doing (or non-doing) can risk their IT infrastructure as well as potential of being attacked by hackers.
+Considering the risks of getting compromised, this is unacceptable, as outdated password policies put the IT infrastructure at risk and make it vulnerable to hackers.

 At Engity, we believe that password security is essential and should not be left to the user alone.
-Hence, we standardly have integrated a password strength checker and also recommend a password strength level to be obeyed.
+Hence, and by default, our solution has integrated a password strength checker and also recommens a password strength level.
 At the same time, we implemented a check which verifies if a chosen password has already been prawned and is part of a hacked password list.

-If as user, you are unsure, if a selected password is a strong one and the portal used does not support you in choosing one, you are very welcome to check out our demo to verify the strength of your considered password.
+If you are unsure if a selected password is a strong one and the portal used does not support you in choosing one, you are very welcome to check out our demo to verify the strength of your considered password.
 Just register and you will be guided towards a strong password as part of the registration.